Susan Hamilton, Duchess of Hamilton

 Susan Hamilton, Duchess of Hamilton (14 May 1786 - 27 May 1859), formerly Susan(na) Euphemia Beckford, was the wife of Alexander Hamilton, 10th Duke of Hamilton, and the mother of the 11th Duke.

-Susan was born at Château La Tour,in Vevay,Switzerland.
+Susan was born at Château La Tour, in Vevey, Switzerland.
 She was the daughter of William Thomas Beckford and his wife, the former Lady Margaret Gordon.
-Beckford was an art collector who made his home at Brodick Castle on the Isle of Arran.
+Beckford was an art collector who made his home at Fonthill Abbey in Wiltshire.
 He was the son of a Lord Mayor of London, William Beckford (whose wife, Maria Hamilton, was a descendant of James Hamilton, Duke of Châtellerault, as was her future grandson-in-law).
-Lady Margaret was the daughter of Charles Gordon, 4th Earl of Aboyne.
+Lady Margaret was the only surviving daughter of Charles Gordon, 4th Earl of Aboyne.

 Susan Beckford married the future duke, then a former MP and styled Marquess of Douglas and Clydesdale, on 26 April 1810 in London.